akashmandulkar/akashmandulkar/README.md

-- 👋 Hi, I’m @akashmandulkar
+- 👋 Hi, I’m
-- 🌱 I’m currently learning Design Patterns, Sonarcube And Jmeter.
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on on API Testing, Selenium, Automation Frameworks
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me amandulkar17@gmail.com
+- 📫 How to reach me
 - 👨‍💻 My project is Available at
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...